TheDemocracyFoundation/epitome-django/README.md

 # Epitome
 -----------------------------------
-An Instrument Built for Change
+An instrument built for change

 http://democracy.foundation/epitome/